 Being grateful to have the choice to forgive doesn’t mean I’ll make that choice every time.
 And it certainly doesn’t mean that it’s an easy process.
 For a master, forgiveness is unnecessary because a master doesn’t see fault to begin with.
 A master’s heart is saturated with love so much that nothing can disturb it.
 A master sees beyond the duality of good and evil, birth and death, right and wrong.
 I’m far, far away from being a master but I trust that the day will come when I too will not need to forgive anyone because love and nothing else will flow through me.
-But in the meantime, as I often struggle to integrate my humanness into my divinity, I’m grateful that I have the choice to forgive, however imperfect that process may be.
+But in the meantime, as I often struggle to choose from spirit rather than from the ego, I’m grateful that I have the choice to forgive, however imperfect that process may be.

 To forgive, to for-give, means to give forward; to give love, compassion and understanding no matter what we perceive was done to us because we trust that doing so will benefit all.
 Forgiveness doesn’t mean we condone hurtful actions.
 It simply means we choose to understand that those hurtful actions are projections of the unhealed minds of people who are hurting, whether they know it or not.
 To forgive in no way requires we keep a relationship with the ones we’ve forgiven.
 It’s a process that happens by us, for us, inside our own hearts and it really has nothing to do with others.